Central Reserve Police Force: Administration

 The CRPF is headed by a Director General and is assisted by 3 Additional Directors General, 9 Inspectors General, a Financial Advisor, and a Director (Medical).
-It is divided into ten administrative sectors, each headed by an inspector general.
-Each sector consists of one or more administrative and/or Operational Ranges, headed by an officer of the rank of deputy inspector general (DIG) of Police.
+It is divided into ten administrative sectors, each headed by an Inspector General.
+Each sector consists of one or more administrative and/or operational ranges, headed by an officer of the rank of deputy inspector general (DIG) of Police.
 Now, Group Centres are also headed by DIGs.
-The Financial Advisor of the CRPF has been an Indian Revenue Service officer of the rank of Joint Secretary and also has Dy Advisors from the Indian Audit and Accounts Service or the Indian Telecom.
+The Financial Advisor of the CRPF has been an Indian Revenue Service officer of the rank of Joint Secretary and also has Deputy Advisors from the Indian Audit and Accounts Service or the Indian Telecom.

 Subdivisions

 CRPF (CoBRA) personnel during the Republic Day Parade, 2015.

 There are 247 battalions of approximately 1,200 each.
 Each battalion is commanded by a commanding officer of the rank Commandant, and consists of seven CRPF companies, each containing 135 men.
 Each company is headed by an Assistant Commandant,(Company Commander).

 The Ministry of Home Affairs planned to raise 2 Group Centers, 2 Range HQs, 1 Sector HQ, and 12 new battalions including a Mahila (all-female) battalion by 2019.

-The CRPF force is organised into a headquarters, three attached wings, and four zones.
+The CRPF is organised into a headquarters, three attached wings, and four zones.
 An attached wing is headed by an additional director general and is subdivided into branches which are headed by an inspector general.
 A zone is either headed by an additional director general or a special director general.
 A zone is subdivided into sectors where each sector is headed by an inspector general.